Vessel Bathroom Sink from Mexico

 The basin is carefully packaged and secured against any damage during transport.

 HISTORY: Around 8 centuries ago, Arabs moved into North Africa, then into Europe.
 Their glazed designs on ceramics, known as Majolica, were made with pigments on raw or unfired glaze.
 Majolica was introduced in Mexico in the 1700s when Spanish monks brought over artisans from Talavera de La Reina in Spain.
-The Mexican craftsmen blended the Majolica process with their own interpretation resulting in their own art forms and colours.
+The Mexican craftsmen blended the Majolica process with their own interpretation resulting in their own art forms and colors.
 Their product became to be known as Talavera.
 The Talavera produced in certain workshops in Puebla is now officially designated, recognized and protected by the Government of Mexico.This exclusive sink design is made in the traditional Talavera technique and it comes from a tiny town of Dolores Hidalgo in central Mexico.

 Pop-up strainers for the standard size drain are available from retailers.